,

 You can also get other certificates and accreditations, including the NSI, ISO 9001, SafeContractor scheme, and CHAS (Contractors Health and Safety Assessment Scheme).

 You should also choose a legal structure for your business.
 Will you set up as a sole trader, partnership, or a limited company?
 There are pros and cons to each.
-Our guide explains the difference between sole trader and limited company.
+Our guide explains the difference between a sole trader and a limited company.

 You also need to register as self-employed with HMRC.